motusdao/HNFTs-EIP/README.md

 - **Zero-knowledge proof (ZKP)** support for privacy-preserving trait validation.
 - **Optional governance** for trait verification and slashing.
 - **Quantum-resilient cryptography** for long-term security.
+- **Account abstraction** integration via EIP-4337 for gasless transactions and flexible authorization.
 - **Hybrid onchain-offchain integration** for scalability and interoperability with decentralized identifiers (DIDs) and verifiable credentials (VCs).

 HNFTs enable self-sovereign identity, machine-verifiable trust scores, and behavioral ledgers while preserving privacy.
-They are designed for applications like decentralized AI, social protocols, and reputation systems.
+They are designed for applications like decentralized AI, social protocols, and reputation systems, with enhanced usability through account abstraction.

 ## Motivation
 Web3 lacks a standardized, privacy-preserving mechanism for encoding human identity.
 Existing NFT standards (ERC-721, ERC-1155) are insufficient for identity use cases due to: